-Metoprolol is a preventative prescription drug that can help reduce the frequency and severity of migraine headaches.
+Metoprolol (which is generic Lopressor®) is a preventative prescription drug that can help reduce the frequency and severity of migraine headaches.

 Metoprolol is a beta blocker that’s often used to treat high blood pressure, but can also act as a first line of defense when it comes to preventing your migraine attacks.

 Migraine brains experience blood flow a little differently than others.
 There is often too much blood flow in the brain’s blood vessels, which leads to that infamous pounding feeling in your head.
 Metoprolol keeps things straight and narrow by possibly reducing that oncoming traffic to the brain.
 It can also increase electrical movement across the brain (things tend to slow down during a migraine).